truggeri/Books.Service.Transaction/README.md

 ./scripts/run.sh
 ```

-This script will start the flask app that hosts the service.
+This script will start a [flask web server](http://flask.pocoo.org/docs/1.0/deploying/).
+Note that this is not suitable as a production ready server.

 ## Using Docker